Email marketing

 What is a do-not-reply email?

-The term contains its meaning.
+The term is fairly literal.
 The short definition is: a do-not-reply email is a type of message receivers cannot respond to.
 Replying to those emails is pointless as your message would cause an email bounce back or be blocked — it won’t be delivered to the company’s inbox.

 Error message received when responding to Maya’s no-reply email